 Canuck Place Children’s Hospice hires on the basis of merit and is strongly committed to equality and diversity within its community and to a welcoming and inclusive workplace.
 We especially welcome applications from Indigenous persons, visible minority group members, persons with disabilities, people of all sexual orientations and genders, and others with the skills and knowledge to productively engage with diverse communities.

-Please submit your cover letter and your resume to email@example.com by Tuesday, November 20.
-Please indicate where you discovered this job posting and specify which role you are applying for in the subject line of your email.
+Please submit your cover letter and your resume at https://www.canuckplace.org/aboutus/careers/ This position will remain open until filled.
 We recognize the importance of a diversified workforce, and we encourage First Nations, Inuit and Metis candidates, members of visible minorities and persons with disabilities to apply.